znci/branding/README.md

 `defer` is used for when someone puts the javascript tag at the top of the file, it will load after everything else.

+### Fonts

+Some of the fonts might not work, so a sans-serif fallback is added.
+If the fonts don't work, just enable them locally.

 ### Docs

 [Click here for Docs](https://github.com/znci/branding/tree/main/docs)